Nashville Marijuana Possession Attorney

-If you or a family member has been arrested on marijuana charges in Tennessee, do not take the charges lightly.
-Turn to the Law Office of Rob McKinney in Nashville, Tennessee, for experienced criminal defense counsel.
+If you or a family member has been arrested on marijuana charges, do not take this matter lightly.
+Turn to May McKinney in Nashville, Tennessee, for experienced criminal defense counsel.
 Our almost 80 years of combined experience and holistic, team approach help us secure favorable results in even the most complex marijuana possession cases.

-If this is your first offense, Nashville marijuana defense attorney Rob McKinney can usually get the charges dismissed.
-If you are charged with felony possession, sales or cultivation of marijuana, Mr. McKinney can use his extensive knowledge of the law and of criminal procedure, especially in regard to drug search and seizure law, to find flaws in the prosecution's case to potentially get the charges either reduced or dismissed.
+If this is your first offense, our Nashville marijuana possession attorneys can work to get the charges dismissed.
+If you are charged with felony possession, sales, or cultivation of marijuana, we can use our extensive knowledge of the law and of criminal procedure, especially in regard to drug search and seizure law, to find flaws in the prosecution's case to potentially get the charges either reduced or dismissed.